khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

 * [Introduction to Web-Views - Handling Events](../general-use/introduction-to-web-views.html)
 * [Web-View Initialization Sequence](../general-use/initialization-sequence.html)

-> You can also assign event handlers in XAML as demonstrates in most samples.
+> You can also assign event handlers in XAML as demonstrated in most samples.
 In this example, we assign them programmatically.

 For details, also read the **Remarks** section of: [`ShowCreatedWebView`](http://docs.awesomium.net/?tc=E_Awesomium_Core_IWebView_ShowCreatedWebView).